 Take a look at the brain, pre-injury

 Get a baseline.
 A baseline is a series of tests designed to capture an athlete’s current neurological capabilities.
 They are used to establish an individual’s “normal”.
 If an athlete receives a concussion later in the season, the baseline testing is repeated to identify the changed functionality.
-Your child may be required to take a school-administered neurocognitive test (such as the IMPACT) in order to play.
+Your child may be required to take a school-administered neurocognitive test in order to play.
 These traditional tests are often focused on assessing the athlete’s cognitive abilities, and do not identify specific areas of poor brain function.

 Innova’s baselines go beyond cognitive assessment.
 Our testing includes specialized diagnostics that provide an encompassing picture of your child’s brain through a functional assessment.
 With equipment not typically found in traditional rehab offices, such as video-oculography and computerized dynamic posturography, our testing studies multiple areas of the brain by assessing the athlete’s eye movements, vestibular system (balance and coordination), cognitive skills, and more.
 With a full picture of your child’s pre-season brain health, we are better equipped to identify an injury, leading to more specific rehabilitation and faster recovery times.

 It’s important to familiarize yourself with symptoms and warning signs, especially because concussions may occur from seemingly insignificant impact with another player or the ground.
 Your child does not need to have blacked out or lose his/her memory to be concussed.
 Moreover, concussion symptoms may develop over a few days following the impact, even though there were no immediate symptoms.
 It is important to stay alert to even the slightest changes in behavior.
 Here is a list of some of the more common concussion symptoms:

 - Loss of appetite